mienaikoe/ziyu/Chapters/Chapter1.md

   She was a stone wall of secrets.
 I was unsatisfied, but it was unfair of me to keep pushing on it when I knew she was bound to her duties.
 I wasn't letting her go without a promise.

   I placed a hand on her bare shoulder, and pleaded, "Look me in the eye.
-Look at me and tell me you are not keeping secrets from this village.
-From me."
+Look at me and tell me you are not keeping secrets from your village.
+From your family."

   She looked at me through the mirror for a moment, searching for motives in a face of none.

-  "You will know soon."
+  "You will know soon," she said coldly.

   I let out a frustrated sigh and made my way to the doorway of her room.

-  "Hey Lif..."
+  "Lif..."

   I stopped.